graywolf336/CasinoSlots/README.md

 * Added an option to check World Guard if the player has permission to build where the slot will be
 * Added an alias to the adds, you can now do __/casion create__
 * Added an alias to remove, can now do __/casino delete__
-* Added __/casino set debug__ to toggle if we're in debugging or not, note: This isn't in /casino set as debugging is very spamming to the console.
+* Added __/casino set debug__ to toggle if we're in debugging or not, note: This isn't in /casino set as debugging is very spamming to the console and it is only temporary.
 * Fixed the chunk listener from testing the same chunk over and over.
 * Fixed the broadcast action not including the latest colors.
 * Fixed the action list not being acting like a list